Economics (ECON)

 A basic introduction to the main features of financial institutions and markets in the United States.
 First part covers interest rates, including rate of return calculations, how markets determine the overall level of interest rates and why different securities pay different interest rates.
 Second part covers financial markets and the assets that are traded on those markets, including the money, bond, stock and derivatives markets.
 Last section details workings of some financial institutions, including banks, mutual funds and investment banks.
 When discussing these institutions, particular attention is paid to conflicts of interest.

-Prerequisite: ECON 111 and ECON 112.
+Prerequisite: ECON 110 or ECON 111 and ECON 112.
 Students who have taken ACCT 275 may not enroll in this course.

 GPA units: 1